 “90% of large enterprises currently engage multiple UC vendors.”

 According to analysts with ZK Research, more than 90 percent of large enterprises currently engage multiple UC vendors, adding needless complexity and reducing efficiency.
 In an effort to eliminate confusion and headache, a growing number of IT decision-makers are moving to adopt integrated UC solutions.
 Such a transition carries with it major considerations, however, including interoperability and centralized, enterprise-wide dial plans across PBXs and UC systems.

 In order to address these concerns, companies will have to adopt a solution that integrates disparate communications and collaboration systems that have previously supported mobility features while also easily establishing collaboration between separate departments and branches in an affordable and efficient way.
-One solution that NetSapiens is beginning to introduce is WebRTC.
+One solution that netsapiens has introduced is WebRTC.

 WebRTC offers capabilities that are way above present communications and collaboration environments.
 It is an application programming interface that can be added on to an existing UC platform.
 It operates within a WebRTC-enabled browser and is able to create real-time voice or video connections to other WebRTC devices or media servers.
 Best of all is its increased interoperability.

 “The biggest value of WebRTC is its promise of interoperability with existing voice and video systems,” wrote NetworkComputing contributor Gary Audin.
 “This includes devices using SIP, Jingle, XMPP, and the PSTN.
 What may hinder the global interoperability will be the upgrades necessary in existing devices.
 Alternately, gateways can be the solution to interoperability.
 Some are already on the market.
 If the existing voice and video devices using standard protocols, they will probably work with WebRTC-based devices.”